Ilhan Omar: Personal life

 In 2002, Omar became engaged to Ahmed Abdisalan Hirsi (né Aden).
 She has said they had an unofficial, faith-based Islamic marriage.
 The couple had two children together, including Isra Hirsi, one of the three principal organizers of the school strike for climate in the US.
 Omar has said that she and Hirsi divorced within their faith tradition in 2008.

 In 2009, Omar married Ahmed Nur Said Elmi, a British Somali.
 According to Omar, in 2011 she and Elmi had a faith-based divorce and she reconciled with Hirsi, with whom she had a third child in 2012.
 In 2017, Elmi and Omar legally divorced, and Omar and Hirsi legally married in 2018.
 On October 7, 2019, Omar filed for divorce from Hirsi, citing an "irretrievable breakdown" of the marriage.
 The divorce was finalized on November 5, 2019.

 In March 2020, Omar married Tim Mynett, a political consultant whose political consulting firm, the E Street Group, received $2.78 million in contracts from Omar's campaign during the 2020 cycle.
+Omar's spokesman, Jeremy Slevin, told the BBC that Mynett converted to Islam.
 The campaign's contract with Mynett's firm became a focus of criticism by her Democratic primary opponent and conservative critics that received significant local and national media attention.
-On November 17, 2020, Omar's campaign terminated its contract with Mynett's firm, saying the termination was to "make sure that anybody who is supporting our campaign with their time or financial support feels there is no perceived issue with that support."
+On November 17, 2020, Omar's campaign terminated its contract with Mynett's firm, saying the termination was to "make sure that anybody who is supporting our campaign with their time or financial support feels there is no perceived issue with that support".

 In 2020, HarperCollins published Omar's memoir, This Is What America Looks Like, written with Rebecca Paley.